matheusth/readcontroller.py/README.md

 # Reading Controller

 ## Introduction
-This project is a command line tool to help me keep track of my reading, created with the main object of helping me understand some concepts of the Python Programing.
+This project is a command line tool to help me keep track of my reading, created with the main object of helping me understand some concepts of Python.

 ## Run this project
 - **This project requires the Python interpreter to run: https://www.python.org/**